awsdocs/aws-resource-access-manager-user-guide/doc_source/permissions.md

 ### AWS Glue<a name="ram-perm-glue"></a>

-AWS RAM provides the following default AWS\-managed permissions for shareable AWS Glue resources\.
+Following are the default AWS RAM managed permissions for shareable AWS Glue resources\.

 | Resource type | Permission name and ARN | Allowed actions |